mkht/PSOpenAI/Guides/How_to_use_Chat.md

 The system message can be used to prime the assistant with different personalities or behaviors.

-Use `-RolePrompt` parameter for specifiyng system message.
+Use `-SystemMessage` parameter for specifiyng system message.

 Be aware that the how much pay attention to the system message is depending on the model.